 Since 2018, 29 current and former parliamentarians have been sentenced to terms of imprisonment.
 Eight current and former parliamentarians are either in pretrial detention or serving prison sentences, including the former HDP co-chairs, Mr. Selahattin Demirtaş and Ms. Figen Yüksekdağ.
 Others have gone into exile.

-According to the complainant, the charges against HDP
+According to the complainant, the charges against HDP members of parliament are groundless and violate their rights to freedom of expression, assembly and association.

 Case TUR-COLL-02

 Turkey: Parliament affiliated to the IPU